 Applicants to the Graduate Certificate in Translation and Interpreting must demonstrate advanced proficiency in both Spanish and English.
 Prerequisites for admission include an undergraduate/baccalaureate degree granted by an institution of higher education or its equivalent (where Spanish or English is the language of instruction).
-Students must meet the standard criteria for general admission to the University of Louisville’s School for Interdisciplinary and Graduate Studies, and supply all standard documentation required for admission.
+Students must meet the standard criteria for general admission to the University of Louisville’s Graduate School, and supply all standard documentation required for admission.

 Those wishing to pursue the graduate certificate in conjunction with a graduate degree program should first apply and be admitted to the degree program before applying for admission to the Graduate Certificate in Translation and Interpreting.

-For admission to the certificate program the following should be submitted to the School of Interdisciplinary and Graduate Studies:
+For admission to the certificate program the following should be submitted to the Graduate School:

 - Transcripts from all accredited institutions where undergraduate and/or graduate credit was earned.
 Minimum GPA required for undergraduate work: 3.0 on a four-point scale (all University of Louisville transcripts will be submitted automatically with completion of an application for graduate study).

-- Two letters of evaluation (submitted directly to the School of Interdisciplinary and Graduate Studies by the evaluators).
+- Two letters of evaluation (submitted directly to the Graduate School by the evaluators).
 Detailed comments should accompany the evaluation form and address specifically the applicant’s proficiency in both Spanish and English and potential to do graduate work.

 - TOEFL iBT scores (applicants for whom English is a second language).
 Minimum required: 85, though evaluators will give special weight to the reading and writing scores.
 Applicants holding a bachelor's or advanced degree from an accredited institution in the United States are exempt from this requirement.